suomitek/suomitek-appboard/chart/suomitek-appboard/README.md

 ## Upgrading Kubeapps

 You can upgrade Kubeapps from the Kubeapps web interface.
-Select the namespace in which Kubeapps is installed (`kubeapps` if you followed the instructions in this guide) and click on the "Upgrade" button.
+Select the namespace in which Kubeapps is installed (`suomitek-appboard` if you followed the instructions in this guide) and click on the "Upgrade" button.
 Select the new version and confirm.

 You can also use the Helm CLI to upgrade Kubeapps, first ensure you have updated your local chart repository cache: